Trademark Lawyer Cost: Everything You Need To KnowTrademark Law ResourcesTypes of TrademarksHow To Register A TrademarkTrademark Search

 There are three main ways to file a trademark:

 - You can use an online filing website.

 - You can hire a trademark lawyer.

-Although hiring a trademark attorney is recommended based on their experience, it's also possible that you could save money in the long run.
+Although hiring a trademark attorney is recommended based on his or her experience, it's also possible you could save money in the long run.